tcrundall/chronostar-tng/_sources/userdocs/settings.rst.txt

 :class:`~chronostar.mixture.componentmixture.ComponentMixture`
 --------------------------------------------------------------

-tol : float, default 1e-3
+tol: float, default 1e-3
     Used to determine convergence by sklearn's EM algorithm.
-    Convergence determined if "change" between EM iterations is less than tol, where change is the difference between the average log probability of each sample reg_covar : float, default 1e-6
+    Convergence determined if "change" between EM iterations is less than tol, where change is the difference between the average log probability of each sample
+reg_covar: float, default 1e-6
-    A regularization constant added to the diagonals of covariance matrices max_iter : int, default 100
+    A regularization constant added to the diagonals of covariance matrices
+max_iter: int, default 100
-    The maximum iterations for sklearn's EM algorithm n_init : int, default 1
+    The maximum iterations for sklearn's EM algorithm
+n_init: int, default 1
-    (included only for sklearn API compatbility, ignored) init_params : str, default 'random'
+    (included only for sklearn API compatbility, ignored)
+init_params: str, default 'random'
     The initialization approach used by sklearn if component parameters aren't pre set.
 Must be one of

-    - 'init_resp' : responsibilites are taken from input
+    - 'init_resp': responsibilites are taken from input
-    - 'kmeans' : responsibilities are initialized using kmeans.
+    - 'kmeans': responsibilities are initialized using kmeans.
-    - 'k-means++' : use the k-means++ method to initialize.
+    - 'k-means++': use the k-means++ method to initialize.
-    - 'random' : responsibilities are initialized randomly.
+    - 'random': responsibilities are initialized randomly.
-    - 'random_from_data' : initial means are randomly selected data points.
+    - 'random_from_data': initial means are randomly selected data points.

 random_state: int, default None
     Controls the random seed given to the method chosen to